Vadlamudi04/ASIC_DESIGN/README.md

 **VIZ table:**

-You can see that the value of reg 10 will reach to 55 after 64 cycles.
+You can see that the value of reg 10 and reg 14 will reach to 55 after 64 cycles.

 <img width="843" alt="Screenshot 2024-08-22 at 12 15 25 AM" src="https://github.com/user-attachments/assets/55cf2ca7-ff9b-41f9-9d57-e9386cf117e0">